 GPCI: “GPCI suggests that the Big Red Barn—the Graduate and Professional Student Center— could better foster interactions among graduate and professional students.
 The food and beverage service at the Big Red Barn could align more closely to what the graduate and professional student community would want in their center.
-The GPCI also asks that an expanded graduate and professional student center be included in long-term planning by the University.
+The GPCI also asks that an expanded graduate and professional student center be included in long-term planning by the university.
 Additionally, Willard Straight Hall can serve graduate and professional students better.
 Finally, a centralized physical space should be set up to provide common resources that are available from different units across campus.”

 Many of the suggestions for the Big Red Barn require significant financial support and long term planning.
 So that students’ voices continue to be heard and influence decisions about space usage, a student survey was conducted to identify priorities and preferences of the graduate and professional student population regarding the BRB; results were reported in July 2015.

-- BRB Renovation: The BRB underwent a $1.2 million dollar renovation funded by the University that included building stabilization work, a new roof, paint, shingles, and copper trim.
+- BRB Renovation: The BRB underwent a $1.2 million dollar renovation funded by the university that included building stabilization work, a new roof, paint, shingles, and copper trim.
 A new sound and video display system was installed in January 2017.
 The number of electrical outlets in the BRB was increased and new networked televisions were installed to enable easier viewing for events at the BRB.

-- BRB Air Circulation: In Summer, 2018, powerful new ceiling fans will be installed, with the goal of making the BRB more useable during summer months to enhance the summer experience of graduate and professional students.
+- BRB Air Circulation: In Summer 2018, powerful new ceiling fans will be installed, with the goal of making the BRB more useable during summer months to enhance the summer experience of graduate and professional students.

 - Big Red Barn Advisory Committee: The Big Red Barn Advisory Committee brings student voices into conversations about the BRB space for food and programming, along with many opportunities to voice their opinions on how it can better serve the graduate and professional student community.

 - New Dining Options at the BRB: The BRB surveyed current graduate and professional students to understand perceptions, current usage, and future wish list for the BRB.
 As a result of survey results, Cornell Dining changed the dining menu to a coffee bar with grab-and-go lunch options, and added some hot food.
 Food trucks were added to Friday afternoon TGIF.
-Associated with the closure of Martha’s Café in summer 2018 to begin two years of renovation to the MVR building, Cornell Dining is exploring expanding meal service in BRB, both in hours and menu, for at least the duration of MVR renovation.
+Associated with the closure of Martha’s Café in summer 2018 to begin two years of renovation to the MVR building, Cornell Dining is exploring expanding meal service in BRB, both in hours and menu, for at least the duration of the MVR renovation.

-- BRB Newsletter and Social Media Presence: Communications about the Big Red Barn’s events and programming were improved through a streamlined weekly newsletter, which is sent to all registered graduate and professional students, as well as new Facebook and Twitter accounts.
+- BRB Newsletter and Social Media Presence: Communications about the Big Red Barn’s events and programming were improved through a streamlined weekly newsletter, which is sent to all registered graduate and professional students, as well as new BRB Facebook and BRB Twitter accounts.

-- Student Programs at BRB: More Graduate School programming is using BRB as the venue since 2013, including Writing Boot Camps, Write-Ins, and Writing Retreats; ELSO conversation hours and game nights; 3-Minute Thesis preliminary round competitions, Ethics Café, Lab Crawl, NSF Fellows Recognition Reception, Veterans dinners and biweekly veterans social hours, new student orientation and resource fair (August orientation), among other events.
+- Student Programs at BRB: More Graduate School programming is using BRB as the venue since 2013, including Writing Boot Camps, Write-Ins, and Writing Retreats; ELSO conversation hours and game nights; 3-Minute Thesis preliminary round competitions, Ethics Café, Lab Crawl, NSF Fellows Recognition Reception, veterans dinners and biweekly veterans social hours, and new student orientation and resource fair (August orientation), among other events.
 Programs are announced via the BRB weekly newsletter as well as the weekly Graduate Announcements from the Graduate School.

 - Flexible Use of Space in the BRB: Cornell Dining is working with BRB staff to determine funding and strategies to partition space in the BRB to meet student needs as expressed through the student survey as well as expanded dining needs.